UC Hospitality - Serial Box

 Parity

 Usually set to "None", sometimes referred to as "N".
 Parity is a way to check for errors in data transmission.
 If set to Odd, an extra data bit is sent with each character so the number is always odd.
-Thus, if the data is received with the wrong number of 1s, then the data is known to be corrupted.
+Thus, if the data is received with the wrong number of 1s, it is known to be corrupted.
 However, an even number of errors using this method is undetectable.
 The same is true for setting this to Even (along with an odd number of undetectable errors).

 Stop Bits